 Is WCAG 2.2 available?

 As we mentioned earlier, the WCAG 2.2 official release date was in November 2020, which was delayed due to the pandemic.
 Expected to be released in the summer of 2021, we are still looking at a working draft.
-Our best guess is we will see an official release sometime late in 2022.
+Our best guess is we will see an official release some time in the third quarter of 2023.

 Although the window to comment on the working draft is exhausted, you can still provide feedback through Github or the W3C mailing list.
 Since this is not the final version, it can be subject to changes if there is enough consensus for or against a guideline.

 What are the Changes suggested in WCAG 2.2?

 The W3C has stated that this update emphasizes providing additional support for people with cognitive and learning disabilities, users with low vision, and users with disabilities on mobile devices, improving WCAG 2.1.

 We may also see some older success criteria like SC 4.1.1 – Parsing deprecated.
 Until the public recommendation sees its day light, we can’t confirm what changes make it to the shore.